hadeaninc/libzinc/README.md

  - Regions are a finite list of intervals, able to represent arbitrary regions in N-dimensional space.
    - Morton regions a.k.a. linear octree
  - Intervals and Regions can store data, so they can be used as map types, not just set types.
- - AABB (Axis-Aligned Bounding Boxes) can be used for creating regions
+ - AABBs (Axis-Aligned Bounding Boxes) can be used for creating regions
  - This is alpha software, but it may be useful

 [Read our blog](LINK HERE) for more detail